MartSpeed/codingBYanthony/README.md

 ## project 001

 My name is John Anthony.
 I am building a web scraper application.
+I will begin this project when I schedule time after work today.